zevlo/tryhackme_notes/advent_of_cyber_2024/day_3_log_analysis.md

-# Lessons Learned from Advent of Cyber 2024 - Day 3

-## Exercise Title: *"Even if I wanted to go, their vulnerabilities wouldn't allow it."*
+# Day 3: *"Even if I wanted to go, their vulnerabilities wouldn't allow it."*

 The Day 3 exercise focuses on identifying and mitigating **vulnerabilities** within systems to prevent exploitation by malicious actors.
 The key lessons learned include: